 - bone and joint aches

 - tiny red dots under the skin

 No one knows the cause of leukemia or why some people have chronic leukemia and others have an acute form of the condition.
 Both environmental and genetic factors are thought to be involved.

-Leukemia may occur due to changes in the DNA of your cells.
-Chronic myeloid leukemia (CML) may also be associated with a gene mutation called the Philadelphia chromosome.
-This gene mutation isn’t inherited.
+Leukemia occurs due to changes in the DNA of your cells.
+CML may also be associated with a gene mutation called the Philadelphia chromosome, according to the